yupitsadi/yupitsadi/README.md

 Here are some of the projects I've worked on:

 -   **[AI-Powered Expense Tracker](https://github.com/yupitsadi/Al-Powered-Expense-Tracker)**: Developed a full-stack web application to streamline personal finance management.
-Leveraged Node.js and Express for RESTful APIs, MongoDB for data storage, and a Scikit-learn model (85% accuracy) for expense categorization[cite: 21].
-Designed a responsive Next.js frontend with Chart.js visualizations and containerized the app with Docker for deployment on AWS EC2 using GitHub Actions CI/CD pipelines, reducing deployment time by 30%[cite: 21].
+Leveraged Node.js and Express for RESTful APIs, MongoDB for data storage, and a Scikit-learn model (85% accuracy) for expense categorization.
+Designed a responsive Next.js frontend with Chart.js visualizations and containerized the app with Docker for deployment on AWS EC2 using GitHub Actions CI/CD pipelines, reducing deployment time by 30%.
 -   **[CRYPTO BAZAAR](https://github.com/yupitsadi/CRYPTO-BAZAAR)**: Developed a Cryptocurrency Tracker App using React JS, Material UI, and Chart JS[cite: 22].
 Integrated a live API with Gecko API using Axios and used Context API for state management[cite: 22].
 Features include automatic data updates, responsive UI, price rate graphs, and a carousel for top cryptocurrencies[cite: 22].
-Deployed on Netlify[cite: 22].
+Deployed on Netlify.
 -   **CRM System for Workshop Management**: As part of my role at Genius Labs, I designed and implemented a CRM system using Next.js, Node.js, Express, MongoDB, and Docker[cite: 5].

 ---